ckcollab/ericcarmichael/content/How Im using RiotJS and Django REST Framework.md

 ```
 Above we're defining which fields we'll pull from the model.
 Whether the fields are required, what is valid data, etc.
 can be determined from the model fields.
 For example, you could have the `is_bill_to` and `is_ship_to` fields marked
-with `default=False` and DRF with automatically mark them as not required, as they have a default.
+with `default=False` and DRF will automatically mark them as not required, as they have a default.
 We also check to
 make sure at least one of the previously mentioned options is picked, as well as making sure names are unique to
 companies.
 The unique relation of name->business was be automatically inferred from the Model (awesome!) but the error
 message relayed to the user I didn't like, so I wrote this custom instead.